yining-yuan/PDFStream/README.md

-# PDFStream – Understand, Organize, and Explore PDF Documents
+# PDFStream – Understand, Organise, and Explore PDF Documents

 PDFStream is a self‑contained system that lets you build a searchable library of PDFs (e.g., research papers, reports, manuals) and discover related documents quickly.
 This README explains not only how to run the software but also why each component exists—using plain, non‑technical language where possible.